All the actors and actresses made a pact since the first season to always submit themselves to awards ceremonies in supporting roles, never leading.

 In a 2010 interview with "Out" Magazine, Jesse Tyler Ferguson said that the running joke that Jay kept "forgetting" that his son, Mitchell, is gay (and Mitchell had to come out to his father repeatedly) is drawn from Ferguson's real life - he had to come out to his real father three different times over many years before his father actually believed it.
 When Ferguson told the show's writers this story, they found it very funny and decided to add it to Mitchell's backstory.

 Ariel Winter was only 11 years old when she was cast as Alex Dunphy, and was always accompanied on set by her mother.
-According to cast and crew, the mother was always talking down to her about her weight and performance, up to the point where the producers wanted her banned from the set,.
-In 2012, Winter was removed from her mother's home following allegations of physical and emotional abuse, and in 2016, Winter herself announced that she was legally divorced from her parents.
+According to cast and crew, the mother was always talking down to her about her weight and performance, up to the point where the producers wanted her banned from the set.
+In 2012, Winter was removed from her mother's home following allegations of physical and emotional abuse, and in 2016, Winter herself announced that she was legally emancipated from her parents.

 At one point, the creators discussed having the show animated because they were concerned it wasn't going to appeal to children.